AFelipeTrujillo/audax-media-wiki-app/README.md

   `created_at` datetime NOT NULL ON UPDATE CURRENT_TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 ) ENGINE='InnoDB';
 ```
-6. Navigate to [http://localhost:8080](http://localhost:8080) in your web browser.
+7. Navigate to [http://localhost:8080](http://localhost:8080) in your web browser.
-7. Click on the 'search' link or button to utilize the search functionality (http://localhost:8080/search).
+8. Click on the 'search' link or button to utilize the search functionality (http://localhost:8080/search).

 # How to Read the Source Code

 1. The **src** folder is set as a volume in the Docker container, mapped to **/var/www/html**.
 2. Inside the **src** folder, you will find: The **public** folder which serves as the main entry point for the application.
-The main file named **index.php**.
+The main file named **index.php** ([go to file](https://github.com/AFelipeTrujillo/audax-media-wiki-app/blob/main/src/public/index.php)).
 This is where the application's core functionalities, including API endpoints and database connections, are defined.
-3. The file autocomplete.js is a JavaScript script responsible for: Consuming the API endpoints defined in index.php.
+3. The file autocomplete.js is a JavaScript script responsible for: Consuming the API endpoints defined in **index.php**.
 Providing autocomplete functionalities for the application.